 5 periods per week

 At each level, the mathematics program introduces and develops new topics and skills while building on the skills previously learned.
 Its aim is to develop an appreciation of the power and beauty of mathematics at appropriate levels of concrete and abstract development.
 Scientific calculators are introduced as a tool in addition to mental mathematics, and problem-solving is used throughout the course.

-Grade Seven is divided into Enriched and Standard groups after careful consideration by the Head of Department, with smaller class sizes for the Standard groups.
+Grade Seven is divided into Enriched and Standard groups after careful consideration by the Grade 6 Mathematics teacher, the Head of Department, and the Middle School Principal, with smaller class sizes for the Standard groups.
 Each group covers the same course work allowing students to make a smooth transition from one group to the other where necessary.

 - Number and Computation - review Grade 6 topics, consolidate knowledge of fractions and percentages, introduce and calculate simple interest, ratios, and rates

 - Measurement and Geometry - use Pythagoras’ Theorem to find the missing side of a right triangle, learn the vocabulary associated with circles, apply area formulas for triangles, quadrilaterals, circles, and complex shapes, calculate perimeters, find surface areas and volumes for prisms and cylinders, consolidate knowledge of angles on parallel lines